 As of April 15, 2016, the Company entered into Amended and Restated Employment Agreements ("Employment Agreements") with each of the Company's Co-CEOs.
-The Employment Agreements provide for the grant of shares of the Company's common stock based on certain performance measures being attained by each of the Company's Co-CEOs during fiscal year 2016.
-The Employment Agreements state if David Portnoy and Mark Portnoy are employed by the Company on November 30, 2016, then no later than February 28, 2017, the Company will grant up to 186,487 and 162,163 shares of common stock.
-Based upon the performance measures being attained, the Company will grant a total of 183,145 and 159,257 shares of common stock to David Portnoy and Mark Portnoy, respectively.
-The fair value of the shares to be granted is approximately \$1,252,000 and is reflected as selling, general and administrative expense in the accompanying consolidated statements of comprehensive (loss) income for the year ended November 30, 2016.
-There was \$0 of total unrecognized compensation cost as of November 30, 2016.
+The Employment Agreements provide for the grant of shares of the Company's common stock based on certain performance measures being attained by each of the Company's Co-CEOs during fiscal year 2017.
+The Employment Agreements state if David Portnoy and Mark Portnoy are employed by the Company on November 30, 2017, then no later than February 28, 2018, the Company will grant up to 186,487 and 162,163 shares of common stock.
+Based upon the performance measures being attained, the Company will grant a total of 121,801 and 105,915 shares of common stock to David Portnoy and Mark Portnoy, respectively.
+The fair value of the shares to be granted is approximately \$1,200,000, and \$704,000 is reflected as selling, general and administrative expense in the accompanying consolidated statements of comprehensive income (loss) for the year ended November 30, 2017.
+There is \$496,000 of total unrecognized compensation cost as of November 30, 2017 that will be recognized in fiscal year 2018.

 As of April 18, 2016, the Company entered into a second Amendment Agreement (the "Amendment"), with the Company's CIO Oleg Mikulinsky effective December 1, 2015, amending certain terms of the Amendment Agreement dated May 1, 2013 and Mikulinsky Employment Agreement dated March 5, 2012.
-The Amendment provides for the grant of shares of the Company's common stock based on certain performance measures being attained by the Company during fiscal year 2016.
-The Amendment states if Executive is employed by the Company on November 30, 2016, then no later than February 28, 2017, the Company will grant Executive up to 20,000 shares of restricted stock based on performance as set forth in the Amendment.
-Based upon performance measures being attained, the Company will grant a total of 19,620 shares of common stock to Oleg Mikulinksy.
-The fair value of the shares to be granted is approximately \$31,747 and is reflected as selling, general and administrative expense in the accompanying consolidated statements of comprehensive (loss) income for the year ended November 30, 2016.
-There was \$45,900 of total unrecognized compensation cost as of November 30, 2016.
+The Amendment provides for the grant of shares of the Company's common stock based on certain performance measures being attained by the Company during fiscal year 2017.
+The Amendment states if Executive is employed by the Company on November 30, 2017, then no later than February 28, 2018, the Company will grant Executive up to 20,000 shares of restricted stock based on performance as set forth in the Amendment.
+Based upon performance measures being attained, the Company will grant a total of 11,396 shares of common stock to Oleg Mikulinksy.
+The fair value of the shares granted is approximately \$80,000 and \$40,000 is reflected as selling, general and administrative expense in the accompanying consolidated statements of comprehensive income (loss) for the year ended November 30, 2017.
+There was \$40,000 of total unrecognized compensation cost as of November 30, 2017 that will be recognized in fiscal year 2018.